 Audio Queuing and Hyperfocus/Mind-Wandering

 Common anecdotal Auditory Processing Issues (not sure this is related to the specific Auditory Processing Disorder).
-These are some less known presentations (even among people with ADHD/Autism), that I have observed in myself and I have had others say they relate to.
+These are some less known presentations (even among some ADHD/Autistic people), that I have observed in myself and I have had others say they relate to.
 The only science here that discusses these effects are to do with the cocktail effect and group situations(I’ll explain below).

 I like to refer to these processes as Audio Queuing.

 Audio queuing is a term that I don’t know if it has been used much (if anywhere), or it’s definitely not recognised well in science for ADHD and Autism.
 People with this issue have discussed this briefly on twitter in discussions, and a lot of this is based on my own observations in life.

 Audio queuing is the process of hearing speech from others during tasks we are concentrated on and queuing it for retrieval, or in some cases allowing that audio input to interrupt and override what we are doing.
 Sometimes this information isn’t stored (ie we are not actually listening at all), but a lot of the times when you assume we haven’t heard – we have – it’s just lost in processing somewhere.

 These also affect us in two major ways – listening to music, and in group situations.

 Subtypes of Audio Queuing